 David Gerald Hessayon was born in 1928 growing up in Manchester, England, before attending Leeds University where he earned a degree in Botany.
 He later gained a PhD in soil ecology before starting work at Pan Britannica Industries as a scientist.
 Later he was awarded the Veitch Memorial Medal from the Royal Horticultural Society and an OBE in 2007.

 Can Dr Hessayon be considered a hero?
 Maybe.
-Especially to plants, his advice and guidance must have saved many of their lives over the decades.
+Especially to plants, his advice and guidance must have saved many plant lives over the decades.
 He is also in part responsible for this very website, without him we may not have been so thoroughly entwined into the exciting and sometimes secret world of growing plants.
-In any case we'd just like to say, Dr Hessayon - Thank you.
+In any case we'd just like to say, Dr Hessayon - Thank you!

 Photo of Dr Hessayon by Martin Pope